AbelKidaneHaile/batman/README.md

 # B.A.T.M.A.N
-## Better Approach to Mobile Ad-hoc Networking
+## Better Approach to Mobile Ad-hoc Networking (non-official)
 <p align="center">
      <a  href="https://hub.docker.com/r/abelkidane/ns3-dce" ><img alt="Static Badge" src="https://img.shields.io/badge/docker-abelkidane%2Freports-blue?logo=docker" target="_blank">
 </p>

 Simple simulation code for simulating the batman protocol in ns-3.
+(N.B.
+This repo contains a from-scratch Batman protocol implementation and is not recommended for use.
+Please use the official release instead.)

 ## Prerequisite
 Install Docker in your PC by following the installation instructions from [Docker](https://docs.docker.com/engine/install/)